-The Gator Community, will be notified via BlackboardConnect of any emergency or dangerous situation.
+The Gator Community will be notified via BlackboardConnect of any emergency or dangerous situation.
 Notifications may be via phone, email, and/or text utilizing the BlackboardConnect system.
-Additional notification systems may include: email, fire alarms, posted advisory messages on Blackboard and/or our social media channels; and notifications from city, county, or state officials emergency systems.
-If any these systems fail or the College deems it appropriate, in person communication may be used to communicate an emergency.
+Additional notification systems may include email, fire alarms, posted advisory messages on Blackboard and/or our social media channels; and notifications from city, county, or state officials emergency systems.
+If any of these systems fail or the College deems it appropriate, in-person communication may be used to communicate an emergency.

+System to use Primary Message Backup Message Authority for approving & Primary Message Backup Message

+Creator Creator sending Sender/ Sender/

+messages Distributor Distributor

+PRIMARY

+BlackboardConnect Director of Director of Director of Director of Director of

+Safety and Institutional Safety and Safety and Institutional

+Security Effectiveness Security, Security Effectiveness,

+President, President,

+Director of Director of

+Public Public

+Relations and Relations and

+Development Development

+Social Media Director of Director of Director of Director of Director of

+Safety and Public Public Public Safety and

+Security Relations Relations and Relations Security,

+and Development, and President

+Development President, Development

+Director of

+Safety and

+Security

-System to use Primary Message Creator Backup Message Creator Authority for approving & sending messages Primary Message Sender/ Distributor Backup Message Sender/ Distributor PRIMARY BlackboardConnect Director of Safety and Security Director of Institutional Effectiveness Director of Safety and Security Director of Safety and Security Director of Institutional Effectiveness Social Media Director of Safety and Security Director of Public Relations and Development Director of Public Relations and Development Director of Public Relations and Development Director of Safety and Security SECONDARY Primary Message Creator Backup Message Creator Authority for approving & sending messages Primary Message Sender/ Distributor Backup Message Sender/ Distributor Internal Email System Director of Safety and Security Director of Institutional Effectiveness Director of Safety and Security Director of Safety and Security Director of Institutional Effectiveness
+SECONDARY Primary Message Creator Backup Message Creator Authority for approving & sending messages Primary Message Sender/ Distributor Backup Message Sender/ Distributor Internal Email System Director of Safety and Security Director of Institutional Effectiveness Director of Safety and Security, President, Director of Institutional Effectiveness Director of Safety and Security Director of Institutional Effectiveness, President